 How is Action 29 tackling the climate crisis?

 The climate benefits of renewable energy are well-known.
 The government has set targets for increasing offshore wind generation, but the UK needs more onshore wind and solar too.
-Onshore wind sites must be allocated through the planning process alongside other land designations in Local Plans.
+Onshore wind sites must be allocated through the planning process alongside other land designations in Local Plans (and in Local Development Orders, Neighbourhood Development Orders and Community Right to Build Orders).

 Stroud District Council has put carbon neutrality by 2030 at the heart of its plans for the area, including a focus on renewable energy.
-National planning policy doesn’t support onshore wind, but Stroud District Council is taking a proactive approach.
-It is encouraging new wind and solar installations by identifying opportunities in the area as part of its Local Plan, though these areas of potential are still subject to other policies included in the Plan.
+National planning policy doesn’t fully support onshore wind, but Stroud District Council is taking a proactive approach.
+It's one of the few local authorities encouraging new wind and solar installations by identifying opportunities in the area as part of its Local Plan, although these potential areas, and the proposals within them, are still subject to other policies included in the Plan.

-Renewable energy growth is explicitly linked to carbon neutrality in the authority’s most recent Local Plan.
+Renewable energy growth is explicitly linked to carbon neutrality in the authority’s most recent draft Local Plan, which is still under examination by the Planning Inspectorate.

 Delivery policy ES2 outlines criteria for the development of renewable schemes, including:

-• Developments are likely to be successful if they are in areas identified by the council as suitable for wind or solar in its "policies map".
+• Developments are likely to be successful if they're in areas identified by the council as suitable for wind or solar in its "policies map".
 This identifies all land with the technical potential for renewables.

 • Developers of renewable energy schemes should engage with local communities as early in their projects as possible.
 Support will be given to proposals that are led by or meet the needs of local people.